christopherrauh/christopherrauh.github.io/_posts/2022-08-24-AirBnb-Seattle-Analysis.md

 ---
 Analyzing AirBnb's Seattle data from the perspective of a visitor and AirBnb marketing

 ---

 ## Introduction

 AirBnb has been an alternative to the traditional hospitality business for a while now.
 It has started on a very low level, the "air" in AirBnb represents an inflatable mattress that the initial users wanted to rent out in order to make an additional buck.

 Nowadays AirBnb offers a wide range of homes in cities across the planet including luxury homes at a high price.
-It has become quite a challenge to find really good deals, especially since so many people use the service.
+It has become quite a **challenge to find really good deals**, especially since so **many people use the service**.

-Seattle is quite an expensive city, and, of course, AirBnb provides homes here as well.
+Seattle is a quite expensive city, and, of course, AirBnb provides homes here as well.
 Being a thrifty person, wouldn't it be great to get access to AirBnb's internal data, analysze the data, and learn about the most affordable times to visit the city and find a moderately priced neighborhood?

 Also, for so many people using AirBnb as a service, it would make sense for AirBnb to utilize the power users, i.e. users who frequently stay in Seattle and write reviews.
-If there is significant output, these users could be turned into some kind of brand ambassadors and contribute to AirBnb's success.
+If there is significant output, these users could be turned into some kind of brand ambassadors and **contribute to AirBnb's success**.
 Always looking for a good deal, I would be happy to become a brand ambassador myself.

 ### Available data